 Tinnitus, Hearing Loss, and Hearing Aids

 Have you ever experienced a ringing or buzzing in your ears after hours at a loud concert?
 For many, this fades after a couple hours or days.
 But for approximately 10% of the population, this condition is permanent.
 This condition is called tinnitus.
 When it comes to tinnitus, hearing loss complications could be connected.
-So how are tinnitus and hearing loss connected, and can hearing aids help?
+So how are tinnitus and hearing loss connected, and should you get hearing aids for tinnitus?

 What is tinnitus?

 Tinnitus is a sensorineural condition within your hearing pathway that triggers a sound you hear, but has no external source.
 When your ear or auditory nerves are damaged, your brain sometimes compensates for the lack of sounds from the outside world by making its auditory system more active, producing these sounds.
 They can come in the form of ringing, whistling, clicking, chirping, humming, roaring, shrieking, or hissing.
 In some people, tinnitus can switch between these types of sound.